 The Dark Tower deserved so much better.

-King’s Science Fiction/Western/Fantasy/Horror meta-magnum opus of Gunslingers, wizards, dimension hopping and killer trains was never going to be an easy transfer, but if done right could have stood shoulder to shoulder with such lush classics as Peter Jackson’s Lord Of The Rings trilogy or HBO’s glorious Game Of Thrones.
+King’s Sci-Fi/Western/Fantasy/Horror meta-magnum opus of Gunslingers, wizards, dimension hopping and killer trains was never going to be an easy transfer, but if done right could have stood shoulder to shoulder with such lush classics as Peter Jackson’s Lord Of The Rings trilogy or HBO’s glorious Game Of Thrones.